willemlarsen/mobprogrammingrpg/rpg_roles_plain_text.md

 - Create a failing test.
 Make it pass.
 Refactor.

 ## Mobber
-- Yield to the less privileged voice
+- Yield to the less-privileged voice
 - Contribute an idea
 - Ask questions till you understand
 - Listen on the edge of your seat